 Don't Be Afraid To Fail

 When it comes to trying new things, you’re going to fail.
 A lot.
 The only way to get good at something is to try, make a mistake, and adjust from it.
 The worst thing you can do is not try, because then you’ll never leave your comfort zone.
-Several years ago, I was called out for staying within my own, comfortable life.
-Being told that shook me to the core and is what spurred me to become a professional photographer as well as make travel a priority in my life.
+Several years ago, I was called out for staying within my own comfortable life.
+Hearing that shook me to the core and is what spurred me to become a professional photographer as well as make travel a priority in my life.

 If you don’t know what Serendipity is, it’s when things happen by chance in a happy way.
 As a personal example, I was planning my Iceland trip as a solo adventure.
 While at